Zombies

 a weaker version of the boss called "the Dancing Specters"--they're

 sort of an offspring of the deadly duo.
-They'll carry out their number in
+They'll carry out their dance number

-a pattern of levitating around an area, dancing endlessly and rebounding around
+in a pattern that sees their levitating around an area, spinning about endlessly

-the room until destroyed.
-Making it tougher is that some ghost dancers can
+and rebounding around the room until destroyed.
+Making it tougher is that

 |